Wondering why is your Android battery draining so fast and how you can increase the battery life on your Android phone?

 10. Disable Google Assistant

 Google Assistant is one of the best voice assistants out there.
-It is handy, has nice features but it also goes through battery like it’s nothing.
+It is handy and has nice features, but it can take a heavy toll on your battery.

 - So, you need to tap on Google in the Android Settings.